 Latest update: 3/9/2023 at 11:20 am

-Current weather predictions point to the likelihood of a strong winter storm impacting Marin Thursday into Friday with showers lingering into Saturday.
+Current weather predictions point to the likelihood of a strong winter storm impacting Marin beginning today into Friday with showers lingering into Saturday.
 Rainfall totals will range from 1.5 to 4 inches with prolonged moderate to heavy precipitation.
 Moderate to heavy rain will lead to rapid rises of area rivers, streams, and creeks.
 This system will result in an increased risk of shallow mudslides and debris flow over wildfire burn areas as soil moisture nears saturation.
 Localized ponding of water in low-lying or poorly drained areas as well as localized flooding is possible due to blocked culverts, drainages, and storm drains.

 For your safety, we urge all community members to review flooding and winter storm resources, and prepare themselves and their property from the possibility of wind and water damage.

 Further information is available at the County of Marin Emergency Portal.

 Check the National Weather Service SF Bay Area website here.